bhagwat-chate/decision-intelligence-system/README.md

 ## Disclaimer

-This repository is an **independently developed portfolio project**, created to demonstrate **system architecture and decision governance design patterns**.
+*This repository is an **independently developed portfolio project**, created to demonstrate **system architecture and decision governance design patterns**.
-It does **not** contain proprietary code, data, or implementations from any employer or client.
+It does **not** contain proprietary code, data, or implementations from any employer or client, not even open source projects*

 ---